gadacz-aac/aac/docs/README.md

 To start working on this project you need to [install flutter](https://docs.flutter.dev/get-started/install), after that you need an editor, presumably [VS Code](https://code.visualstudio.com/download).
 All the installations take some time, so grab yourself some drink of your preference (probably beer).
 After that, you need [git](https://git-scm.com/downloads)

 ### Getting the project
-><br>TODO: ADD LINKS <br><br>

-The project is hosted on github, so at first you need to get everything set up.
+The project is hosted on [github](https://github.com/piotrek813/aac), so at first you need to get everything set up.

-The first time you use git, you need to configure it
+The first time you use git, you need to configure it.

 ```bash
 git config --global user.name "John Doe"